altera-fpga/hls-samples/ReferenceDesigns/db/README.md

 The key optimization techniques used in this design include:

-1. Accelerating complex database queries using an Intel FPGA and oneAPI.
+1. Accelerating complex database queries using an FPGA.
 2. Improving code reuse, readability, and extendability using C++ templates for FPGA device code.
 3. Showcasing the usage of advanced FPGA optimizations listed above to improve the performance of a large design.